 (more particularly egregious American Apparel Ads here)

-For more on American Apparel, see our post on leftist balkanization and the difference between modeling clothes and modeling one’s body.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
-You can follow her on Twitter, Facebook, and Instagram.
+For more on American Apparel, see our post on leftist balkanization and the difference between modeling clothes and modeling one’s body.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.